publiccodenet/about/activities/staff-meetings/event-debrief.md

 ---
 type: Resource
-explains: This is a template agenda for a staff debrief after an event
 ---

 # Event debrief

+This is a template agenda for a staff debrief after an event

 ## Goal